 Does asparagus cure cancer?
-It's one of the persistent rumors that we get asked.
-Here are the science-based answers to common beliefs about cancer causes and cures.
+It's one of the persistent rumors that we get asked about.
+Here's what the research shows.

 The Claim: Taking a daily dose of pureed asparagus will cure cancer.